 Hariyali Teej is mostly popular in states like Punjab, UP, and Rajasthan, especially, in Jaipur the capital of Rajasthan where a grand Teej procession is organized every year.
 Men and women can be seen participating and enjoying to the fullest.
 This is the peak time when tourists can visit Rajasthan to explore the festivities of the region.
 Here is how you can reach the city.

-By Air.
 To reach Jaipur by air, you will have to deboard at the Sanganer Airport.
 It has overall good flight connectivity with other Indian cities.
 After deboarding your flight you will need to take a cab or some other means of public transportation to reach your destination.

-By Train.
 Jaipur has its own railhead of the same name i.e. Jaipur Junction.
 This station has overall good rail connectivity with other cities and towns.
 You can consider deboarding here and further travel the remaining distance by some means of public transport like a cab.

-By Road.
 You can also consider traveling to Jaipur by well-connected road networks.
 A road trip will help you carve out some really cherishing memories.
 To travel to Jaipur, you can hire a cab, state-run or private buses, or you can also consider taking your own vehicle as per your budget and convenience.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.